 After the quick shot up the tower, you can get around the space freely, there is a cafe, toilets and a desk where you can collect your photos.
-With only 2 days in Melbourne, I didn’t actually hesitate to do this fairly touristy thing.
-I went after work, just before sundown in order to see the city light up.
-The lights were indeed beautiful but beware of the reflection on the windows.
-There was a lot of light coming from inside the viewing platform and after a while, it wasn’t really possible to take photos.
+I didn’t actually hesitate to do this fairly touristy thing, I can comfortably say it’s one of the best things to do in Melbourne at night.
+The best time to visit is just before sundown.
+I loved seeing the city turn on its evening lights although the amount of light inside the Melbourne observation deck made it a little difficult to take good photos.

 The other attraction at the Eureka Skydeck is the Edge.
 It’s a glass cube that literally edges off the side of the tower and hangs almost 300m above Melbourne streets.
+It’s a bit like the one on the Aiguille du Midi in the French Alps.
 They make a big deal out of it with spooky noises when you’re in the cube so make sure that this is something you are comfortable with.
 You get great views and yes, the ground is a long way away when you look between your feet.
-There is an extra charge for this attraction.
+There is an extra charge on top of the Eureka Deck price.

 Apart from feeling a little dizzy from the height and slightly embarrassed to be in such a tourist thing, I liked the views but you get the same ones from the viewing platform, really.
 The one thing I didn’t like was that cameras weren’t allowed in the cube, not even phones.
 They do offer to take a photo of you, which you have to pay extra for.
 So don’t feel bad if you don’t do this part of the Eureka Skydeck.

 A portion of the viewing platform is open-air, protected by a net so things or people can’t fall off.
 The wind and the temperature were very different at 300m than they were at ground level but what a sight!